Farmington Hills Roofing Company For Repair + Replacement

 Roofers in Farmington Hills and Nearby Communities

 We work throughout Farmington Hills and the surrounding neighborhoods, including West Bloomfield, Livonia, Redford, Novi, and Franklin.
-If you're unsure whether your location falls inside our service area, give us a call at 734-740-1361.
+If you're unsure whether your location falls inside our service area, give us a call at 734-209-1704.
 We'll let you know and schedule a time to look at your roof in person.

 Our goal is to provide a solution that makes sense for your house, your timeline, and your budget.
 Most of our installations take just one day, and we leave every site clean and orderly before we wrap up.

-Frequently Asked Questions About Our Roofing Services
+Frequently Asked Questions About Roofing Work in Farmington Hills

 What is the average lifespan of a roof in Farmington Hills?